 The public health approach to preventing gender-based violence

-The Equality and Social Justice Committee is undertaking an inquiry into the public health approach to preventing gender-based violence.
-The inquiry will explore how effective the implementation of a public health approach to preventing gender-based violence has been, and what more could be done.
+The Equality and Social Justice Committee undertook an inquiry into the public health approach to preventing gender-based violence.
+The inquiry explored how effective the implementation of a public health approach to preventing gender-based violence has been, and what more could be done.

 Terms of reference

-The terms of reference for the inquiry are to:
+The terms of reference for the inquiry were to:

 >>>>